FarhanBud/used-cars-showroom-data_python/README.md

 ## 🛠️ Requirements

 - Python 3.6 or newer (tested on Python 3.13.5)
-- Works on Windows, Linux, or macOS terminal (tested on Visual Studio Code)
+- Works on Windows, Linux, or macOS terminal (tested on Visual Studio Code Windows 11)

 * No extra libraries required (only built-in Python sys).